Iranian resistance leader says regime 'at its weakest point,' urges Biden to hold it to account

 Tehran regime ravaged by COVID and cover-up accusations; Trump left nuclear deal in 2018

-EXCLUSIVE: The leader of the main Iranian resistance group tells Fox News that the regime in Tehran is at its "weakest point" in its history, and has called on the Biden administration to hold the regime accountable for its human rights violations.
+EXCLUSIVE: The leader of the main Iranian resistance group tells Fox News that the regime in Tehran is at its "weakest point" in its history, and is calling on the Biden administration to hold the regime accountable for its human rights violations.

 "The Iranian regime is at its weakest point in its history of the last 42 years.
 It is economically bankrupt," National Council of Resistance of Iran (NCRI) President-elect Maryam Rajavi told Fox News in response to written questions.
 "The national currency is in a free fall, and corruption has penetrated every aspect of the regime."